moiseszeleny/GC4PhysicalConstants/README.md

 ## How to Use the Files in This Repository

 All analytic expressions up to rank 70 are organized in a dictionary and stored in a compressed JSON file.
-Here's an example of how to read such files:
+Here's a Python example of how to read such files:

 ```python
 import gzip